-The High line is an elevated urban Green-way that runs along the west side of Manhattan the utilizes a re-purposed railway line.
+The High line is an elevated urban Greenway that runs along the west side of Manhattan that utilizes a re-purposed railway line.
 You see, we have just told you exactly what the High Line is and we Imagine you are still none the wiser.
-And that is the Problem it’s a bit tough to explain.
+And that is the problem: it’s a bit tough to explain.

-Essentially the City took an ugly dangerous crime-ridden disused railway line and converted into a park that runs for around 25 blocks or 1.43 miles up the west side of the City.
-Starting in Chelsea and ending at the southern extent of Hells kitchen.
+Essentially the City took an ugly dangerous crime-ridden disused railway line and converted it into a park that runs for around 25 blocks or 1.43 miles up the west side of the City.
+Starting in Chelsea and ending at the southern extent of Hell’s kitchen.

 We hope that makes it a bit clearer but really the best thing to do is check it out yourselves as it’s really hard to grasp without seeing it in person.